-When those first few beautiful days of spring come, the most common instinct is to open your windows and doors, letting that fresh air into your the Wasatch Front region area home.
-The next step is spring cleaning your home, from pulling down the drapes to polishing the windows as the spring sun shines in.
+When those first few beautiful days of spring come, the most common instinct is to open the windows and doors, letting that fresh air into your the Wasatch Front region area home.
+Oftentimes spring cleaning is not far behind, from dry cleaning the drapes to shining the windows as the spring sun shines in.
 However, scrubbing the surfaces of your home does not clean what should be the primary aspect of your home: the air.

 Ensuring the air you breath in your home every day is clean will need more than a dust mitt and vacuum.
-While some dust may coat surfaces, the majority is still floating in the air, recirculating through the house and HVAC system.
-The proven way to get your home really clean this spring is to buy an air filtration system.
+While some dust may coat surfaces, most of it is still floating in the air, recirculating through the house and HVAC system.
+The proven way to get your home truly clean this spring is to buy an air filtration system.

 Choosing the Appropriate Air Filtration System for Your the Wasatch Front region Area Home

 When considering air filtration and purification, there are a growing variety of different options to choose from.
-The majority of HVAC systems have at least a simple filter that will snag the larger particles and take them out of your air.
-While this is a start, to have clean, fresh air that is free of molds, dusts and other allergens you need a higher quality filtration system.
+The majority of HVAC systems have at least a basic filter that will snag the larger particles and take them out of your air.
+This is a starting point toward clean, fresh air but you need a higher quality filtration system.

 There are three basic choices when it comes to air filtration: air cleaners and purifiers; 2) media air cleaners and 3) basic air cleaners or filters.